polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 ## Future Directions and Related Material

-* [ ] Batch proposals.
-The ability to batch multiple calls into one proposal.
 * [ ] Batch addition/removal of signers.
 * [ ] Add expiry to proposals.
 After a certain time, proposals will not accept any more approvals or executions and will be deleted.
-* [ ] Add extra identifier other than call_hash to proposals (e.g. nonce).
-This will allow same call to be proposed multiple times and be in pending state.
 * [ ] Implement call filters.
 This will allow multisig accounts to only accept certain calls.